daxxded/Nadiya/README.md

 6. **Night – Mom**: evening living-room scenes mix scripted beats with AI (or fallback) dialogue before bed.
 7. **Sleep Transition**: fade overlay that tallies the day, applies balance tweaks, and pushes the loop to the next dawn.

 Player stats (mood, hunger, energy, German skill, money, and relationships) update in real time and influence modifiers on actions.
-Segment transitions now include tram cutscenes, respect the real-world clock windows configured in JSON, and the HUD shows a live clock with a clickable skip icon alongside automatic overlap detection that flashes a warning panel if UI elements accidentally collide.
+Segment transitions now include tram cutscenes, respect the real-world clock windows configured in JSON, and the HUD shows a live clock with a clickable skip icon.
+Press `H` any time you feel lost to reopen the contextual objective list.

 ## Configuration & Data